 In the last article we demonstrated why NO2 was a good indicator of air quality.
 This time, the proxy we use is water turbidity.
 A proxy is a variable that is not significant, but replaces a useful but unobservable or unmeasurable variable (here pollution or water quality).

-Copernicus is the Earth observation program of the European Space Agency (ESA).
+Copernicus is the European Earth observation program, manages by the European Commission.
+Its satellites belong to the European Union.
 It is an ambitious and unique programme that looks at our planet and its environment for the benefit of all European citizens and the wider international community.
 It offers information services based on satellite Earth observation and in situ (non-space) data.

 Copernicus has enabled the launch of a group of satellites called “sentinels”.
 Among all these observers, it is the class 2 of the sentinels that will be of interest here.